ScanLab-ossi/SDN-DCRNN/README.md

 The variable `SEQ_LEN` must be set to the amount of datapoints to be used as input - using the same number as `HORIZON` is usually a good way to start

+The variable `PERIOD_CYCLE` will be used to decide whether to use [time in experiment modulo period cycle length] as a second input dimension - this will usually majorly increase the accuracy of the predictions
 #### Multi-Experiment Run
 We have a helper script to analyze multiple datasets: